linux-cultist/venv-selector.nvim/README.md

 It will start looking in the same directory as your currently opened file.
 Usually the venv is located in a parent directory.
 By default it will go up 2 levels in the directory tree (relative to your currently open file), and then go back down into all the directories under that directory.
 Finally it will give you a list of found virtual environments so you can pick one to activate.

+There is also the `:VenvSelectCurrent` command to get a message saying which venv is active.

 ## 🤖 Automate